-- Part A Essay Type-Answer any 3 out of 5 questions (10 Marks x 3= 30 Marks) - Part B Problems- Answer any 2 out of 4 questions (10 Marks x 2 = 20 Marks) - Part C Short Notes- Answer any 4 out of 7 (5 Marks x 4 = 20 Marks)
+Part A - Essay Type-Answer any 2 out of 3 questions (12 Marks x 2= 24 Marks)

+Part B - Problems- Answer any 2 out of 3 questions (7 Marks x 2 = 14 Marks)

+Part C - Short Notes- Answer any 5 out of 7 (4 Marks x 5 = 20 Marks)

+Part D - Brief Answer - Answer any 2 out of 3 (6 Marks x 2= 12Marks)

-Internal components
+• Internal components

-- Mid semester test to be conducted after two months of teaching for 10 marks.
-Students shall compulsorily write the class test as directed by the subject faculty for each subject for 10 marks. - Project assignment for 5 marks, Students shall submit the assignments to the subject faculty as directed by them within the stipulated time. - Every student who has secured a minimum of 50% (15/30) in internals shall be considered to have passed the internals. - Students who have not done any of the internal components for any valid reasons may be given an additional chance to complete the same during the respective semester on payment of fine of Rs.400 for the first chance and Rs.750 for the subsequent chance within the semester as instructed by the Director.
-The payment of fine shall be made through challan only.
+- Mid semester test to be conducted after two months of teaching for 10 marks. - Project assignment for 7 marks, Students shall submit the assignments to the subject faculty as directed by them within the stipulated time and has to present the project. - All students should attend comprehensive Viva-Voce at the end of the semester. - Every student who has secured a minimum of 50% (15/30) in internals shall be considered to have passed the internals. - Students who have not done any of the internal components for any valid reasons may be given an additional chance to complete the same during the respective semester on payment of fine of Rs.400 for the first chance and Rs.750 for the subsequent chance within the semester as instructed by the Director.
+The payment of fine shall be made through challan only. - All the internal assessment components shall be completed prior to a fortnight before the commencement of the external examinations.
+No submission of assignments shall be entertained after the last date.

-- All the internal assessment components shall be completed prior to a fortnight before the commencement of the external examinations.
-No submission of assignments shall be entertained after the last date. - Any student who has not completed the above said internal components will be allowed to write the external examinations in spite of they have secured the required attendance.
+Any student who has not completed the above said internal components will be allowed to write the external examinations in spite of they have secured the required attendance.
 Therefore the students are advised to successfully complete the internal components of each subject within the prescribed time as notified by the Director.